tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 });
 ```

-When using this option in TinyMCE's inline editing mode, the selector can be used on any block element and will edit the content in place instead of replacing the element with an iframe.
+When using this option in TinyMCE's inline editing mode the selector can be used on any block element, which will edit the content in place instead of replacing the element with an `iframe`.

-An example of this setting being used in inline editing mode on a `div` element with `id` `"editable"` is as follows:
+Here's an example of this setting being used in inline editing mode on a `div` element with `id` `"editable"`:

 ```js
 tinymce.init({